halfmatthalfcat/qpc/README.md

-# qpc_euchre
+# qpc

-A little experimentation with C23, QP/C and Euchre simulation.
+A little experimentation with C23, CMake, and QP/C.